 Here are some tips to keep in mind when travelling down Hollis Street:

 - If you are cycling, always yield to people walking, even if they find their way into the bicycle lane.

 - If you are walking or rolling, look left and right before crossing the bicycle lane and avoid standing in the bicycle lane unnecessarily.

-Halifax Transit provides service on Hollis Street between George Street and Terminal Road with Routes 90 and 29.
-Where the bicycle lane intersects with transit stops, a shared bike-lane-bus-stop treatment will be installed.
-Though designed as an interim structure for Hollis Street, this treatment will function similarly to the shared bike-lane-bus-stops constructed on South Park Street in 2019.
+- If you are taking transit, you will see shared bike-lane-bus-stop platforms installed where the bicycle lane intersects with transit stops.
+Though designed as an interim structure for Hollis Street, these platforms will function similarly to the shared bike-lane-bus-stops constructed on South Park Street in 2019.

 - If you are driving, the configuration of traffic lanes remains very similar to what existed previously.
 There are new restrictions on right-hand turns on red lights to improve safety for people cycling at intersections.

 - If you are driving and looking for places to park, parking and loading zones previously located on the west side were moved to the east side (left-hand side) of the street.
 Relocated accessible spaces were retained within the same block and as close to the previous location as feasible.
 There are minimal changes in the number of parking spaces on Hollis Street as a result of this project.

 - If you require space for loading, there are loading zones on the east side (left-hand side) of Hollis Street on each block, except for the block between the Cogswell interchange and Duke Street – for this block the no-parking zone on the east side of Hollis Street can be used for loading outside of the morning and afternoon peak periods.